brightspot/content-review-cycle/README.md

 # Content Review Cycle

 This extension provides a review-cycle feature that reminds editors to review specific assets at fixed intervals.

-The review cycle contains at least three durations: the overall duration of the review cycle, the time when a banner appears in an asset's content edit form, and the times when editors receive notifications.
-Administrators can configure different review cycles for different site-content type combinations.
-Additionally, editors can override review cycles at the asset level.

 * [Prerequisites](#prerequisites)
 * [Installation](#installation)